victorwiller/php-challenge-invillia/README.md

   - GET  /api/orders/{idOrders}
   - GET  /upload

-*Note: API documented in /api/doc*
+*Note: API documented in /doc*

 ## My Notes
+  - On the home page select the two XML files and send.
+  - Built authentication with JWT.
+  - I returned the endpoints in JSON, however I was in doubt if it should be in XML.
-  -
+  - Any questions call me.

 > Author: <strong>Victor Willer Pacífico Barbosa</strong>